-Priority Initiatives for 2017-2018
+Priority Initiatives for 2021-2022

-- 1. Implement a centralized, unified and organized recruitment and retention effort. - Improve the quality of educational and student support services to increase student learning, student retention, and certificate/degree completion or transfer by students. - 3.
-Incorporate general education outcomes throughout the institution and develop assessment measures to evaluate their achievement.
+- 1. Implement a centralized, unified, and organized recruitment and retention effort. - Improve the quality of educational and student support services to increase student learning, student retention, and certificate/degree completion or transfer by students. - 3.
+Ensure the assessment for continuous improvement of general education, program, and student learning outcomes. - 4.
+Implement the SACSCOC approved Quality Enhancement Plan that focuses on Success through Inquiry. - 5.

-- 4. Develop an institutional Quality Enhancement Plan process for identifying key issues emerging from institutional assessment and focusing on learning outcomes and/or the environment supporting student learning and accomplishing the Mission of Vernon College. - 5.
 Support opportunities for professional development for all Vernon College employees through appropriate funding. - 6.
-Provide fiscal, physical, human and technological resources to accommodate current and future needs. - 7.
+Provide fiscal, physical, human, and technological resources to accommodate current and future needs. - 7.
 Enhance the technological infrastructure of the institution. - 8.
-Develop processes for fundraising and alumni to better support the College's needs through more external funding and the building of a strong alumni base. - 9.
+Sustain and intensify external fundraising to better support the College. - 9.
+Strengthen the alumni base to support the College. - 10.
 Ensure institutional accountability through effective strategic planning and assessment processes.

-Approved by the College Effectiveness Committee on October 28, 2016 Officially approved and adopted by the Board of Trustees on November 16, 2016
+Approved by the College Effectiveness Committee on October 30, 2020 Officially approved and adopted by the Board of Trustees on November 11, 2020